 In the photo, the United is at point A. Some of its torpedoes missed, passing the Italian ship.
 Their wakes are visible, leaving the photo's frame at D. Some torpedoes, however, struck the freighter (B).
 The ship apparently lost control of its rudder and began steaming erratically before finally sinking at C. In the meantime, an Italian airplane attempted to sink the submarine, dropping a bomb and setting off an explosion at E.

-"This photograph is fascinating for scientific as well as historical reasons," Katherine Socha of St. Mary's College of Maryland writes in the March American Mathematical Monthly.
+"This photograph is fascinating for scientific as well as historical reasons," Katherine Socha wrote in the March 2007 American Mathematical Monthly.
 "Its most striking features are the patterns of circular wavefronts visible at the edges of the frame and around point E. The motion of such water waves has been the subject of scientific and mathematical study for years."

 In contrast, ripples created by raindrops falling on the surface of a shallow pool show the opposite effect.
 In this case, longer wavelengths travel more slowly than do shorter wavelengths, so the pattern is reversed.

-"It is fascinating that the same physical impetus (an object striking the water surface) can generate qualitatively opposite behavior," Socha says.
+"It is fascinating that the same physical impetus (an object striking the water surface) can generate qualitatively opposite behavior," Socha said.

 A simple mathematical model of surface water waves reveals that water's surface tension is the dominant factor when the water is shallow (as in a pond or pool) and the wavelengths are relatively short.
 On certain other scales (as on the open sea), the effect of surface tension is negligible and gravity is the dominant factor.